PurnPum/Sketchy-Crystal/README.md

 - Make TM price increase with badges
 - Change enemy trainer teams so that they all use normal moves.
 - Change Potion on the PC to be a Sketch TM
+- Try to make Sketch a priority move.
 - (Maybe) Add option to randomize encounters and/or trainer mons/attacks

 ## See also